hangneu/sorting_algorithm_implementation/readme.md

 # sorting algorithm implementation
-In here I implement divider and conquer algorithm.
+In here I implement divider&conquer and quicksort algorithm.
 This code can be ran on either python 2.7 or python 3.5, since I modify length/2 into length//2.

 ## how to run my code
 ```bash